 These are the two most important arteries in the body:

-- The aorta is the main artery that carries oxygen-rich blood from the left side of the heart to the rest of the body.
+the main artery that carries oxygen-rich blood from the left side of the heart to the rest of the body.

-It’s important to take good care of your venous and cardiovascular systems to ensure your body is getting all of the oxygen and nutrients it needs to function properly.
-When the vessels inside you veins become damaged or inoperable, blood can get stuck and begin pooling, which may lead to varicose veins if left untreated.
+Regardless of the way it work, It’s important to take good care of your venous and cardiovascular systems.
+It’s the only way to ensure your body is getting the oxygen and nutrients it needs to function .
+When the vessels inside you veins become damaged or inoperable, blood can get stuck and begin pooling.
+This leads to varicose veins if left untreated.

 Chicago Vein Institute is a practice solely dedicated to the diagnosis and treatment of vein diseases.
 The experts at CVI perform the latest and most effective treatments for painful varicose veins, spider veins, and other vein-related disorders.
-CVI offers minimally invasive treatment options, including Endovenous Laser Ablation (EVLA), Ambulatory Phlebectomy, Ultrasound-Guided Sclerotherapy, Surface Sclerotherapy, Elastic Compression Stockings and wound care for venous ulcers, performing more than 8,000 vein-related procedures annually.
-Visit our sister brand, Chicago Cosmetic Institute, offering a full array of medical spa services including CoolSculpting, Liposuction, Botox, chemical peels and more.
+CVI offers minimally invasive treatment options, including Endovenous Laser Ablation (EVLA), Ambulatory Phlebectomy, Ultrasound-Guided Sclerotherapy, Surface Sclerotherapy, Elastic Compression Stockings and wound care for venous ulcers, performing more than 11,000 vein-related procedures annually.
+Same-Day appointments and multi-lingual team members standing by to assist.